-In Nevada, you get your GED diploma if you pass the four GED subtests that make up the GED test.
+If you want to get your Nevada GED diploma, you’ll have to pass the four GED subtests that make up the GED test.
 You can take these subtests online or at a state-approved testing center.

 To register for the 4-test GED® battery or for the GED Ready® tests, you must set up an account online at GED.com.